kvh/autonomous/readme.md

 # Autonomous - A web framework for data-driven apps

-Autonomous is a high-performance (10k events per second) production-grade framework for building autonomous data-driven applications.
+Autonomous is a high-performance (10k events per second) production-grade framework for building autonomous data-driven web applications.
 Autonomous apps are for artificial intelligences what MVC apps are for humans.
-Anton is used to power production or operational data-driven pipelines, automations, and applications.
+Autonomous is used to power production or operational data-driven pipelines, automations, and applications.

 Key features out of the box:

 - Reactive, data-driven processing via http, webhooks, and schedules
+- Clean abstracted APIs to databases, data warehouses, data lakes, and blob stores
 - Huge ecosystem of pre-built event sources and actions
-- Powerful AI models, via api or self-hosted
+- Native support for AI and LLM models, via api or self-hosted
 - Oauth service to connect with over 100+ services quickly
 - One-command deployment to local or cloud
 - Single or Multi-tenant deployments for customer data isolation